jpgninja/mma-bot/README.md

-# notnewsbot
+# notmmabot
-An IRC bot written in Perl for dumping RSS feeds in to an IRC channel
+An IRC bot written in Perl for dumping RSS feeds of MMA blogs into an IRC channel